-- Designated Quieter Communities - Additional consideration related to noise within the community is expected of those living in or visiting designated quieter communities.
-Residence Life Staff who work in these communities are responsible for working with all members of the community to define these additional expectations at the start of the academic year. - Examination Periods Additional consideration related to noise is a responsibility of all within the Residence community during the December and April examination periods to ensure that the environment is conducive to studying.
+- Designated Quieter Communities: - Additional consideration related to noise within the community is expected of those living in or visiting designated quieter communities.
+Residence Life Staff who work in these communities are responsible for working with all members of the community to define these additional expectations at the start of the academic year.